taichi-master/canvas/README.md

 ----
 This project was built under a very small time frame.
 Leaves a lot of rooms for improvements such as...

-1. Better UI/UX.
+1. Clean up and refactor the code.
-2. Clean up the code.
+2. Unit tests
-3. Unit tests
+3. Better UI/UX.

 Moreover, this is just a demonstration example.
 I combined everything into one server.
 It is better to seperate the frontend and backend into different services.
 The backend portion also can be divided further into different micro-services such as authentication, database and etc. That way we can distribute the micro-services into different servers via Kubernetes or some other cloud services.